-In the 1600s, the idea that a pig-faced lady existed captured the imagination of people in France, England, and the Netherlands.
+In the 1600s, the idea that a celebrated pig-faced lady existed captured the imagination of people in France, England, and the Netherlands.
 The idea was rooted in a fabled woman named Tanakin Skinker.
 She was supposedly born with a pig snout due to witchcraft.
 By the 1700s, the belief in pig-faced women transitioned from fiction to fact after people began to report a pig-faced woman existed.
-Then, between 1814 and 1815, portraits of a pig-woman surfaced, along with reports that a pig-face lady resided in the affluent Marylebone and lived in Manchester Square.
+Then, about the time that Napoleon Bonaparte abdicated in favor of his son Napoleon II, portraits of a pig-woman surfaced, along with reports that she resided in the affluent Manchester Square in the Marylebone area of London.

 The fervor that a pig-faced woman existed was supposedly further encouraged when: